-Each SORCER provider offers services to other peers [8] on the object-oriented overlay network.
-These services are exposed indirectly by methods in well-known public remote interfaces and considered as elementary (tasks) or compound (jobs) statements of the FSOOA [21].
-Requestors do not need to know the exact location of a provider beforehand; they can find it dynamically by discovering Jini lookup services and then looking up a needed service implementing required service types.
+Each SORCER provider offers services to other peers [19] on the object-oriented overlay network.
+These services are exposed indirectly by methods in well-known public remote interfaces and considered as elementary (tasks) or compound (jobs) statements of the FSOOA [26,27].
+Requestors do not need to know the exact location of a provider beforehand; they can find it dynamically by discovering service registries (lookup services) and then looking up a needed service implementing required service types.

+An exertion can be created interactively [29] or programmatically (using SORCER APIs) and their execution can be monitored and debugged in the overlay service network [32].
 Service providers do not have mutual associations prior to the execution of an exertion; they come together dynamically (federate) for all nested tasks and jobs in the exertion.
 Specialized providers within the federation, or task peers, execute service tasks.
-Jobs are coordinated by a rendezvous or job peer called a Jobber, one of SORCER infrastructure services.
+Jobs are coordinated by a rendezvous or job peer called a Jobber, one of SORCER infrastructure services [26].
 However, a job can be sent to any service provider (peer).
-A peer that is not a Jobber type is responsible for forwarding the job to one of available rendezvous peers in the SORCER grid and returning results to the requestor.
+A peer that is not a Jobber type is responsible for forwarding the job to one of available job peers in the SORCER grid and returning results to the requestor.

 Thus implicitly, any peer can handle any job or task.
 Once the job execution is complete, the federation dissolves and the providers disperse to seek other exertions to join.
-Also, SORCER supports a traditional approach to grid computing similar to those found in Condor [28] and Globus [27].
+Also, SORCER supports a traditional approach to grid computing similar to those found in Condor [36] and Globus [35].
 Here, instead of exertions being executed by services providing business logic for requested exertions, the business logic comes from the service requestor's executable programs that seek compute resources on the network.

-Grid-based services in the SORCER environment include Grider services collaborating with Jobber services for traditional grid job submission, and Caller and Methoder services for task execution [13].
+Grid-based services in the SORCER environment include Grider services collaborating with Jobber services for traditional grid job submission, and Caller and Methoder services for task execution [15].
 Callers execute conventional programs via a system call as described in the service context of a submitted task.
 Methoders download required Java code (task method) from requestors to process any submitted context accordingly with the downloaded code.
 In either case, the business logic comes from requestors; it is conventional executable code invoked by Callers with the standard Caller's service context or mobile Java code executed by Methoders with any service context provided by the requestor.
+A functional layered SORCER architecture is presented in Figure 3.

-4 Federated Method Invocation (FMI)
+4. Federated Method Invocation (FMI)

 Each programming language provides a specific computing abstraction.
 Procedural languages are abstractions of assembly languages.
-Object-oriented languages abstract elements in the application domain that refer to "objects" communicating via message passing as their representation in the corresponding solution space.
-The object-oriented distributed programming should allow us to describe the distributed problem in terms of the intrinsic unpredictable network problem instead of in terms of distributed by the notion of the network.
+Object-oriented languages abstract elements in the application domain that refer to "objects" as their representation in the corresponding solution space.
+The object-oriented distributed programming should allow us to describe the distributed problem in terms of the intrinsic unpredictable network problem instead of in terms of distributed objects that hide the notion of the network.